pinchbv/floor/README.md

 ## Querying
 Method signatures turn into query methods by adding the `@Query()` annotation with the query in parenthesis to them.
 Be patient about the correctness of your SQL statements.
-The are only partly validated while generating the code.
+They are only partly validated while generating the code.
-These queries have to return an entity.
+These queries have to return either a `Future` of an entity or `void`.
+Returning `Future<void>` comes in handy whenever you want to delete the full content of a table.

 ````dart
 @Query('SELECT * FROM Person WHERE id = :id')